 The Accessibility Services Office offers a variety of accommodations and services to students with documented disabilities, permanent and temporary injuries, and chronic conditions.
 If you are a student with a disability, the Accessibility Services Office engages you in an interactive process to provide you an equal opportunity to participate in, contribute to, and benefit from our residential programs.

-To be considered for a specific housing accommodation, you must submit a request and appropriate medical documentation to the Accessibility Services Office as early as possible, but no later than May 16.
+To be considered for a specific housing accommodation, you must submit a request and appropriate medical documentation to the Accessibility Services Office as early as possible, but no later than the full payment deadline.
 To learn how to submit a request, and for additional information regarding accommodations, please see our Accessibility Services page.
 Specific dates for the opening of the housing request, as well as the full payment deadline, will be available in early 2024.

 Single Room Requests